First-order optimality conditions for non-commutative optimization problems: Introduction

-Since the NPO formulation of quantum nonlocality only seems to satisfy \core ncKKT, we also provide necessary conditions that guarantee that either normed or strong ncKKT partially holds in a given NPO problem.
-Namely, in scenarios where the set of all variables can be partitioned into subsets that commute with each other and the remaining constraints and objective function for each of these parts are convex (satisfy the non-commutative Mangasarian-Fromovitz conditions), then a relaxed form of strong (normed) ncKKT holds.
+Since the NPO formulation of quantum nonlocality only seems to satisfy \core ncKKT conditions, we also provide sufficient conditions that guarantee that either normed or strong ncKKT condition partially holds in a given NPO problem.
+Namely, in scenarios where the set of all variables can be partitioned into subsets that commute with each other and the remaining constraints and objective function for each of these parts are convex (satisfy the non-commutative Mangasarian--Fromovitz conditions), then a relaxed form of strong (normed) ncKKT holds.
 This result allows us to enforce more powerful optimality conditions on quantum nonlocality problems, with the resulting boost in convergence.

-The structure of this paper is as follows: In Sec.~\ref{sec:NPOprob}, we recall the class of non-commutative optimization problems that we consider in this paper, and present their corresponding hierarchies of SDP relaxations.
-In Sec.~\ref{sec:first_order}, using heuristic arguments, we propose several generalizations of the first-order conditions for the non-commutative framework, which will allow us to incorporate extra constraints into our optimization problems.
-The necessity of the state optimality conditions will be already proven in Sec.~\ref{sec:stateopt}.
-Sufficient criteria for the validity of the different forms of operator optimality are presented in Sec.~\ref{sec:opop}.
-Sec.~\ref{sec:partialop} investigates when it is legitimate to enforce the new optimality conditions partially.
-In Sec.~\ref{sec:applications}, we will conduct numerical tests to see how the optimality conditions perform in practical problems.
-In this regard, we present two applications: the computation of the local properties of many-body quantum systems at zero temperature (Sec.~\ref{sec:many_body}) and the maximum violation of bipartite Bell inequalities (Sec.~\ref{sec:bell}).
+\textbf{Guide to the paper.} The structure of this paper is as follows: In Section \ref{ssec:commutative} we recall optimization of commutative polynomials and then in Section \ref{sec:NPOprob} we move to the class of non-commutative optimization problems that we consider in this paper, and present their corresponding hierarchies of SDP relaxations.
+In Section \ref{sec:first_order}, we propose several generalizations of the first-order conditions for the non-commutative framework, which will allow us to incorporate extra constraints into our optimization problems.
+The necessity of the state optimality conditions will be already proven in Section \ref{sec:stateopt}.
+Sufficient criteria for the validity of the different forms of operator optimality are presented in Section \ref{sec:opop}.
+Section \ref{sec:partialop} investigates when it is legitimate to enforce the new optimality conditions partially.
+In Section \ref{sec:applications}, we will conduct numerical tests to see how the optimality conditions perform in practical problems.
+In this regard, we present two applications: the computation of the local properties of many-body quantum systems at zero temperature (Section \ref{sec:many_body}) and the maximum violation of bipartite Bell inequalities (Section \ref{sec:bell}).
 We then present our conclusions.